Postgraduate researchers have just three minutes to communicate the impact of their research.

 In a challenge against the clock, our 10 finalists will have just three minutes to explain 'The Power Of' their research.

-The York 3MT final will take place on Saturday 8 June 2024 as part of the York Festival of Ideas.
+Join us for the live final of Three Minute Thesis 2024, taking place on Saturday 8 June 2024 as part of the York Festival of Ideas.
 The winner of York 3MT goes on to compete at the national 3MT final.
+Who will it be?
+And who will get the People's Vote?

 Why should I apply?